 - Kapha: Kapha is known as the nourishing dosha.
 It moisturizes the cells and organs to help support a strong, healthy immune system.
 Kapha personality types tend to be grounded, supportive, and loving when they’re in balance.
 An imbalance can cause a kapha to become lazy, insecure, envious, and depressed.

 1. Helps Lower Stress and Anxiety

-Benefits of Ayurvedic medicine include the ability to lower stress and reduce anxiety.
-To lower cortisol levels and re-balance the body’s energy, an Ayurvedic medicine practitioner may use meditation, yoga, breathing exercises, herbal treatments and other forms of natural healing.
-Studies have shown that a form of Ayurvedic transcendental meditation, called Maharishi, can lower symptoms of anxiety and help treat depression when practiced regularly.
-(1)
+First, the benefits of Ayurvedic medicine include the ability to lower stress and reduce anxiety.
+In fact, this one improvement may have a cascade of benefits throughout the body.
+How does Ayurveda do this?
+Well, to lower cortisol levels and re-balance the body’s energy, an Ayurvedic medicine practitioner may use meditation, yoga, breathing exercises, herbal treatments, and other forms of natural healing.
+For example, on-going studies are investigating meditation, including Ayurveda Maharishi, which may lower symptoms of anxiety and help treat depression when practiced regularly.
+(2)

 2. Lowers Blood Pressure and Cholesterol

 Lowering stress has far-reaching benefits.
 However, the benefits of Ayurvedic medicine go beyond meditation and view conditions like hypertension in other ways.
 While Ayurveda may help lower blood pressure and reduce cholesterol, practitioners focus on prevention rather than treatment.
 For example, lifestyle habits and food choices affect blood pressure and cholesterol, and Ayurveda encourages improving these.
 In addition, the benefits of Ayurvedic medicine also include the ability to reverse atherosclerosis and reduce the risk of heart attack and stroke.
 (3, 4)

 3. Helps With Recovery From Injuries and Illnesses